-BRAND NAME: INCURINAV
+BRAND NAME: INCURIN

 Estrogens are potent female hormones produced naturally by the ovary and needed for the normal development of the female reproductive tract as well as for normal female fertility.
 Synthetic estrogens have, in the past, found assorted medical and industrial uses.
 In the 1960's researchers found that sphincter-related incontinence in post-menopausal women was alleviated with the administration of estrogens.
 Soon, the sphincter incontinence that is common in spayed female dogs was also being treated effectively with estrogen in the form of diethylstilbestrol (DES).

 DES was originally used commercially as a growth promoting agent in livestock, as a human medication to help maintain pregnancy and in the treatment of prostate cancer in humans decades ago but was removed from these uses due to human safety issues.
 As the uses of DES dwindled to a few veterinary uses, its manufacturer found it unprofitable to continue its production and DES went off the market in the late 1990's.
 DES continued to be available to patients through compounding pharmacies which is fortunate because there was no FDA approved medication for canine urinary incontinence.

 Recently this has changed with both phenylpropanolamine and estriol gaining FDA approval for canine incontinence.
 This article reviews estriol, which has been available to dogs in other countries for at least a decade but is relatively new for this use in the U.S. DES continues to be available through compounding pharmacies as before.

 HOW THIS MEDICATION IS USED